 The board of directors is not required to put at the co-owners’ disposal all the data it collects.
 This is the case, for example, regarding personal information concerning the co-owners.
-Moreover, in a judgment of the Superior Court, the Court decided that the co-owners could not have "unencumbered and total access to the syndicate’s accounting books".
+In a judgment of the Superior Court, the Court decided that the co-owners could not have "unencumbered and total access to the syndicate’s accounting books".
 These are the working documents or "management tools of the board of directors."
+In addition, in another judgment rendered by the Superior Court, it was stated as follows: it is very unlikely that the legislature intended that, in a divided co-ownership, each co-owner thus had the absolute right to search as he wished in all accounting, tax and other documents, some of which necessarily contain personal or otherwise confidential information.
+Thus, if the co-ownership register contains personal information about a co-owner, tenant or other occupant of the immovable, this information could not be transmitted to a co-owner or a promising buyer who requested it.

 WHAT TO KEEP IN MIND: The register consists of all the documents produced or received by the syndicate.
 The terms and conditions of consultation of the register are specific to each syndicate and are detailed in the by-laws of the immovable.
 That said, some technological tools make it easier to access the online registry.
 Thus, the burden of the board of directors is lightened, because it no longer has to mobilize anyone to allow its consultation.

 WARNING !
-The Civil Code of Quebec governs the processing of information collected by the syndicate on any person, either co-owners or third parties.
+The Civil Code of Quebec and the Act respecting the protection of personal information in the private sector governs the processing of information collected by the syndicate on any person, either co-owners or third parties.
 It cannot communicate it to third parties or misuse it, if it has not obtained the consent of the concerned person or if it is not legally authorized to do so.